Oneida County - An Introduction

 Industrial diversification began in the 1950's as the textile mills moved south.
 Economic leaders of Oneida County began to recruit new businesses.
 General Electric, Univac, Utica Drop Forge and Tool, Bendix, Special Metals established plants.
 Established companies like Utica Mutual Insurance Company expanded.
 Retail and wholesale services industries found the transportation hub of Oneida County to their liking.

 Starting in the late 1980's corporations dependent on military products began to downsize.
 The closure of the Griffiss Air Force base resulted in the loss of over 5,000 jobs.
 These economic losses signaled once again that Oneida County had to attract new business.
 The Oneida County Economic Development and Growth Enterprise, (EDGE) and the Griffiss Industrial Park, (GLDC) were formed.
 The Air Force Information Directorate, (Rome Labs) remains at the Griffiss site and serves as an attraction to high technology corporations.
-Major corporations such as Conmed, Special Metals, Oneida Ltd., Utica National Insurance Group, PAR Technology, Revere Copper and Brass, Metropolitan Insurance Company, Fleet Bank and others serve to provide the needed economic diversity that government leaders indicate is the key to prosperity in Oneida County.
+Major corporations such as Conmed, Special Metals, Oneida Ltd., Utica National Insurance Group, PAR Technology, Revere Copper and Brass, Metropolitan Insurance Company, Indium Corporation and others serve to provide the needed economic diversity that government leaders indicate is the key to prosperity in Oneida County.

 Special thanks and appreciation to the Oneida County Historical Society for their assistance and guidance.